Do you want to be made whole? It sounds like a silly question, but in reality, it is profoundly important.

 I was ashamed that I might need someone to help me get out of bed or relearn to walk with balance or to take a shower.
 But I needed him to do all of that and more.

 With his encouragement I changed my diet, began to exercise and sought physical therapy.

-Yet, it is acceptable to their peers to read ever self-help book ever written.
+Yet, it is acceptable to their peers to read every self-help book ever written.
 But the spiritual seekers are questioned if they begin to read the Bible or go to church.

-Proverbs, a book in the Bible, is recognized as a book of practical wisdom by most and useful for the secular and spiritual.
+A book in the Bible is recognized as a book of practical wisdom and useful for the secular and spiritual.

 It is acceptable to their peers to request prayer as the last option when they are desperate.
 After all, prayer can’t hurt.

 If it is worth considering when they are desperate, perhaps it is worth considering in the mundane normal routine of life.
 Prayer is talking honestly to God and asking for help.

 5. Being made whole is an ongoing process.
 It is not a one-and-done experience.

 Regular maintenance is needed.
 Without continued care, we can often end up in the same condition.